fivecar/use-delay-follow-state/README.md

 // Useful for cases where UI needs to show a change right away, but some
 // background process, like a cloud call, needs to debounce/delay a bit. setFollowState("montauk", 500);

+// Several seconds later, you want to set a new state... setFollowState("lisbon", 2000);
+// ... but then you decide that you should cancel that, within the
+// 2000ms, so that immediate === delayed === "montauk":
+revertStateToFollow();
 ```

 ## License